 Myuglyurltaggedwebsite.com/myuglyurltagsstink

-But you’ll also notice they don’t get ranked nearly as much as underscored and dashed urls;
+But you’ll also notice they don’t get ranked nearly as much as underscored and dashed URLs;

 Myuglyurltaggedwebsite.com/i-think-i-get-it-now